Wife: Jailed Venezuelan opposition leader says 'we can't stop'

 On Saturday, thousands of women took the streets of Caracas.

-Women in white marched to mourn the victims of violent acts and call for peace.
+Women in white marched to mourn the victims of violent acts and to call for peace.

 "We want to get to the Justice and Peace Ministry, to tell them we don't want any more repression, clashes, we don't want any more blood, any more injured.
 Stop shooting!
-Stop shooting!," Tintori told CNN en Espanol on Saturday.
+Stop shooting!"
+Tintori told CNN en Español on Saturday.

 While they walked offering white roses to security forces blocking their way, red-shirted women marched in a pro-government rally waving banners in support of Maduro.